-The Irving Music Factory will open in phases beginning Labor Day Weekend.
+The Irving Music Factory will open in phases beginning September 9.

-Dave Chapelle begins the run of mega acts at Irving Music Factory.
+Dave Chapelle was supposed to begin the run of mega acts at Irving Music Factory.

 The restaurants and bars will center around an upscale town plaza.